-elect Type Request Generate Download Certificate Ç Which App ID would you like to use?
-Notificatio connect to s that you want to enable for remote notifications require their own Apple Push n service SSL certificate.
-The App ID-specific SSL certificate allows your server to the Apple Push Notification service.
-Note that only explicit App IDs with a specific ntifier can be used to create an Apple Push Notification service SSL certificate.
-Select an A App ID for your Apple Push Notification service SSL Certificate (Sandbox & Productio App ID: XD7GAT4I26.com.example.push lect Typ Certific nually generate a Certificate, you need a Certificate Signing Request (CSR) file from your o create a CSR file, follow the instructions below to create one using Keychain Access. a CSR file.
-In the i Applications folder on your Mac, open the Utilities folder and launch Keychain Access. the Keychain Access drop down menu, select Keychain Access > Certificate Assistant > st a Certificate from a Certificate Authority. • Ir the Certificate Information window, enter the following information: • In the User Email Address field, enter your email address.
-In the Common Name field, create a name for your private key (e.g., John Doe Dev Key).
-The CA Email Address field should be left empty. • In the "Request is" group, select the "Saved to disk" option. • (lick Continue within Keychain Access to complete the CSR generating process.
+All App IDs that yo Notification servic connect to the Ap ich App ID would you like to use? ou want to enable for remote notifications require their own Apple Pu e SSL certificate.
+The App ID-specific SSL certificate allows your serv ole Push Notification service.
+Note that only explicit App IDs with a s ver to Notification servic connect to the Ap e SSL certificate.
+The App ID-specific SSL certificate allows your serv ver to Bundle Identifier o an be used to create an Apple Push Notification service SSL certification • Select an App ID for your Apple Push Notification service SSL Certificate (Sandbox c & Produc Арр ID: XD7GAT4I26.com.example.push • lect Type Request Generate Download Certij About Creating a Certificate Signing Request (CSR) anually generate a Certificate, you need a Certificate Signing Request (CSR) file from your To create a CSR file, follow the instructions below to create one using Keychain Access. te a CSR file.
+In the e Applications folder on your Mac, open the Utilities folder and launch Keychain Access. n the Keychain Access drop down menu, select Keychain Access > Certificate Assistant > est a Certificate from a Certificate Authority. • In the Certificate Information window, enter the following information: In the User Email Address field, enter your email address. • In the Common Name field, create a name for your private key (e.g., John Doe Dev Key).
+The CA Email Address field should be left empty.
+In the "Request is" group, select the "Saved to disk" option. • In the "Request is" group, select the "Saved to disk" option.
+Click Continue within Keychain Access to complete the CSR generating process. ener continue mann regenant recess to complete the contracting process.